nicholasnelson/open-twit/docs/planning.md

   2. Client creates a `com.atweet.twit` record with minimal metadata (`createdAt` timestamp).
   3. Record is written to the user's repo via `agent.com.atproto.repo.createRecord`.
 - **Global Feed Flow**
-  1. Embedded feed generator module subscribes to AT Protocol Firehose or polls for `com.atweet.twit` records.
+  1. Embedded feed generator module subscribes to AT Protocol Jetstream or polls for `com.atweet.twit` records.
   2. Module exposes an HTTPS endpoint conforming to the feed generator spec (cursor-based pagination).
   3. Client requests feed data and renders a list of users and timestamps.